+The Fed raised rates again in March, with another two rate hikes expected later in the year.
 But is the U.S. really strong enough to withstand another rate hike?
 The U.S. economy continues to face a lot of headwinds, including weak global economic conditions, high household debt, and a lack of well-paying jobs.

 The U.S. economic outlook is somewhat muted as well.
 In a best-case scenario, the Fed believes the U.S. economy advanced 1.9% in 2016 and will advance 2.1% in 2017.
-Assuming the U.S. economy grows as anticipated, the Fed will raise rates three times in 2017, ending the year with a rate of 1.4%.
+Assuming the U.S. economy grows as anticipated, the Fed will raise rates two more times in 2017, ending the year with a rate of 1.4%.